-One of these factors is simply WHEN you book your flights.
+One of the biggest factors is simply WHEN you book your flights.

-Holidays are especially expensive times for you to travel, as that’s the time when everyone wants to travel, but as soon as the holidays are over the prices drop again.
+Holidays are especially expensive times for you to travel, as that’s the time when everyone wants to travel.
+However, as soon as the holidays are over, the prices drop again.

 We all know that it’s far cheaper to travel on off seasons, but the prices also vary week by week and even day by day.

-The cheapest days to fly are weekdays, preferably on odd times.
+The cheapest days to fly are on weekdays, preferably at odd times.
 According to studies, Tuesdays, Wednesdays and Saturdays are the cheapest days of the week to travel.

-Everyone wants to come home on a Sunday, and to get anything out of their trip at all they fly on a Friday.
+Most everyone wants to come home on a Sunday — in this way they maximize their travel time and don’t have to miss additional time from work and school (kids).
+And in the same vein, travelers want to maximize their days off, so get anything out of their trip at all they fly on a Friday.

 Most people going away for weekend trips go from Thursday or Friday to Sunday.
 Both those days are also not the cheapest days to fly.